 This DMN region tempers the function of our highly evolved brain, which wants to explore, create, contemplate, and analyze, with the basic needs and memories of the primitive brain by shunting the blood flow back and forth between the two parts.
 The DMN makes sure we accomplish basic survival activities, such as procreation, obtaining food, and seeking shelter, as well as avoiding dangerous situations by allowing us access to memories of past events that were dangerous and life-and-limb threatening in any way.

 If you are a Masai warrior herding cattle in the African bush, you have plenty of time to process the trauma of the loss of a family member, and, in time, the DMN ensures blood flow is shunted back to the prefrontal cortex, and life is resumed at the same high level of function.
 Unfortunately, in today’s hectic world, with us overwhelmed by social media and multitasking, we never really have the time to fully process trauma and stress, and the DMN is left shunting a bit more blood flow to the primitive brain than before.
-The trauma and stress, by the way, does not need to be a tragic loss of a loved one or from an accident.
+By the way, the trauma and stress does not need to be a tragic loss of a loved one or from an accident.
 Constant exposure to the common stresses of a hectic job, a rocky marriage, eating processed foods, and being constantly exposed to toxins will cause the same damage.

 As we are continuously exposed to one stressful event after another, the DMN becomes more and more dominant, shunting more and more blood flow to the primitive brain and away from the highly functioning prefrontal cortex.